-The Issuer has always been a strong supporter of the SSM.
-As a predominantly European cross-border universal bank, the Issuer has a clear interest in the proper functioning of European financial markets and in a harmonised approach to European supervision.
-The Issuer believes that it will contribute to a more efficient use of financial funds across Europe and as such should help to foster growth prospects of the European economy.
+The Issuer remains a supporter of the SSM.
+With its strong European footprint, the Issuer has a clear interest in the proper functioning of European financial markets and in a harmonised approach to European banking supervision.
+The Issuer believes that this will contribute to a more efficient use of capital across Europe.
+As banks' customers are more able to realise their ambitions, the European economy's growth prospects will benefit.
+Harmonisation will also help the Issuer accelerate its Think Forward strategy to create one digital banking platform across borders.